 - country of origin

-- supplementary units (type of unit, that is boxes, items, litres)
+- supplementary units (type of unit, like boxes, items, litres)

 After you submit your declaration

-We’ll take payment of customs duties and import VAT (if you’re not registered for VAT) from your deferment account on the 15th day of the month when you’ve submitted the supplementary declaration (or the next working day), and excise duties on the 29th of that month.
+We will take payment of duties (and import VAT if you’re not registered for VAT) from your duty deferment account in the same month that your supplementary declaration is submitted.
+We’ll take the payment on the:

-For declarations you submit to CHIEF, you’ll need to submit a final supplementary declaration by the fourth working day of the month following each reporting period.
+For declarations submitted to CHIEF, you’ll also need to submit a final supplementary declaration by the fourth working day of the month following each reporting period.